Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: That's when you were 18.

-Q: Anyway, I want to [unintelligible] my weight.
+Q: Anyway, I want to dump a lot weight.
 I exercise and stuff like that.
-I want to get back [unintelligible].
+I want to get back into playing shape.

 A: Would you rather be happy or fit looking?